 Check out all previous Inky Award winners and shortlisted titles here.

 Nominations for the 2019 Inky Awards are now closed.

 Eligible titles can be nominated for the Gold or Silver Inky Award through our online webform.
 Only publishers are able to submit nominations for the Inky Awards.

-If you love reading, talking about books and debating what makes a great book, then apply to be an Inky Awards Judge!
+If you love reading, talking about books and debating what makes a great book, then you can apply to be an Inky Awards Judge!
 Applications are open in February each year.